ritikaa29/attention29/README.md

-# 📚 Weekly Research Paper Summariser
+# Academic Research Paper Assistant Application

-Quickly finds latest research paper of user's chosen domain and generates summary according to user's current level of knowledge in **real-time** from publicly available research paper archives [arXiv | Cornell University](https://arxiv.org/).
+Real-Time Research Paper Summary Generator: Quickly retrieves the latest research papers from the user’s chosen domain on publicly available archives like arXiv | Cornell University and generates summaries tailored to the user’s current knowledge level.